 - Generate income.
 If you’re willing to get really into the weeds of investing, you can treat it like another source of income (but not your only source).

 - It’s easy to do.
 When you couple investing with automated systems, you won’t have to worry about manually investing money each month.
-This will save you time you can spend on ways to generate even more income.

-That’s why I want to show you how you can get started investing for beginners.
+That’s why we want to show you how you can get started investing for beginners.
 The best part is you don’t need that much money either.
 In fact, you can start investing today with just $50.

 Let’s dive in and find out how.